4GeeksAcademy/machine-learning-content/06-12d-ml_algos/decision-trees.md

 One way of doing this is to set a minimum number of training inputs to use on each leaf.
 For example we can use a minimum of 3 patients to reach a decision (heart disease or not), and ignore any leaf that takes less than 3 patients.

 Another way is to set maximum depth of your model.
-Maximum depth refers to the the length of the longest path from a root to a leaf.
+Maximum depth refers to the length of the longest path from a root to a leaf.

 The performance of a tree can be further increased by **pruning**.
 It involves removing the branches that make use of features having low importance.
 This way, we reduce the complexity of tree, and thus increasing its predictive power by reducing overfitting.